netdata/netdata/docs/cloud/manage/role-based-access.md

 learn_docs_purpose: "Explanation of Netdata roles and permissions linked to them" -->

-Netdata Cloud provides out-of-the-box a role-based-access mechanism that allows you to control what functionalities in the app users can access.
+Netdata Cloud provides an out-of-the-box role-based-access mechanism that allows you to control what functionalities in the app users can access.

-This is achieved through the availability of a set of pre-defined roles that have associated permissions depending on the purpose of each one of them.
+This is achieved through the set of pre-defined roles that are available and have associated permissions, depending on the purpose of each one of them.

 #### What roles are available?